RapidField/solid-instruments/.github/ISSUE_TEMPLATE/DEFECT_REPORT.md

 ## Additional information

-> **MODIFY OR REMOVE.** Place any other information that might be relevant within this section, or remove it.
+> :pencil2: **MODIFY OR REMOVE.** Place any other information that might be relevant within this section, or remove it.

 Replace this with additional information.

 ## Revision control plan

-> **LEAVE UNMODIFIED.** This section will be completed by the project maintainers after the issue is accepted.
+> :no_entry: **LEAVE UNMODIFIED.** This section will be completed by the project maintainers after the issue is accepted.

 **Solid Instruments** uses the [**RapidField Revision Control Workflow**](https://github.com/RapidField/solid-instruments/blob/master/CONTRIBUTING.md#revision-control-strategy).
 Individual contributors should follow the branching plan below when working on this issue.